Piña colada: Creation

 In 1954, University of Puerto Rico Professor Ramon López Irizarry invented a new, improved method for the extraction of coconut cream.
 He patented the process and created Coco López, a sweet, creamy coconut cream, which was used in the invention of the piña colada in Puerto Rico.
 This product, sold today as Cream of Coconut, is widely available around the world, and is most commonly used to make the cocktail.

 The Caribe Hilton Hotel claims Ramón "Monchito" Marrero created the piña colada in 1954 while a bartender at the hotel.
 According to this account, Marrero finally settled upon the recipe for the piña colada, which he felt captured the true nature and essence of Puerto Rico.
-The hotel was presented with a proclamation in 2004 by Puerto Rico Governor Sila M. Calderón celebrating the drink's 50th anniversary.
+The hotel was presented with a proclamation in 2004 by Puerto Rico Governor Sila María Calderón celebrating the drink's 50th anniversary.
+Initially, the drink was served more like a milkshake, consisting of vanilla ice cream, coconut cream, and pineapple juice blended together, often without alcohol for the hotel's snack bar.
+To appeal to adult guests, rum was added, and it eventually evolved from a milkshake-style drink into the blended, creamy cocktail known today.

 A Spaniard by the name of Ricardo García also claims to have invented the drink in 1953, while working at the Caribe Hilton Hotel in San Juan.
+Ricardo García piña colada is made with frozen pineapple juice, coco López cream of coconut, heavy cream, rum, garnished with a cherry, and pineapple wedge.

 Barrachina, a restaurant in Puerto Rico, says that "a traditional Spanish bartender Don Ramón Portas Mingot in 1963 created what became the world's famous drink: the Piña Colada."

 In 1978, Puerto Rico proclaimed the cocktail to be its official drink.

+Today's piña colada has evolved from a sugary, frozen 1970s slushie into a refined, high-quality cocktail, often crafted with fresh ingredients, premium local rums, and lighter, less-sugary profiles served over ice rather than blended.
+Lime and Angostura bitters are both popular ingredient in a modern piña colada.
+Lime is used to balance the sweetness of coconut cream and pineapple juice with bright acidity.
+Angostura bitters makes the drink complex, spicy, and "funky".